The Baroque Collective Singers

 Concerts in 2017 included Summer, Song & Strawberries on 2 July 2017 and Handel’s Messiah on Saturday 23 December 2017 with The Baroque Collective, both at St Michael’s Church, Lewes.
-Concerts in 2018 include J S Bach’s Mass in B minor with the Baroque Collective and East Sussex Bach Choir on 21 April and a concert in Lewes Festival of Song on 8 July featuring the world premiere of ‘Silence’ by Orlando Gough.
-Forthcoming concerts include ‘Winter of the World’ commemorating the end of World War I on 18 November, a fundraising Christmas concert for the Lewes Festival of Song on 14 December 2018, and a programme of Handel and Vivaldi with the Baroque Collective on Saturday 16 February 2019.
+Concerts in 2018 included J S Bach’s Mass in B minor with the Baroque Collective and East Sussex Bach Choir on 21 April and a concert in Lewes Festival of Song on 8 July featuring the world premiere of ‘Silence’ by Orlando Gough; ‘Winter of the World’ commemorating the end of World War I on 18 November and a fundraising Christmas concert for the Lewes Festival of Song on 14 December 2018.